defoote/NFL/Notes.md

+# Notes
-# Parameters to fit the model on:
+## Parameters to fit the model on:
 #### Quantitative
 - Yardline
 - To go
 - Time remaining
+  - time remaining in quarter in seconds
 - X position of rusher
 - Y position of rusher
 - Difference in X between rusher and scrimmage